-Take part in Asia Society's free year-long webinar series, Global Learning for Educators.
-This year's line-up represents the depth and breadth of our work across the Education Department.
-We hope you'll use the webinars (and recordings) as a basis for community conversations about what matters in 21st century global education.
+Global Learning for Educators is a free year-long webinar series.
+The 2012-2013 line-up featured a variety of presentations representing the depth and breadth of our work across the Education Department.
+We hope you'll use the recordings below as a basis for community conversations about what matters in 21st century global education.

 National History Day and The National Council for History Education present their approaches to internationalizing U.S. History.
 Both organizations are creating resources to be used by teachers to contextualize U.S. History – from the Revolutionary War to the Cold War.
 We will discuss the approaches, the resources, and the implications for today’s teachers.